How to Do Military Presses with Perfect Form (Stay Safe)

 Military presses demand military precision in their execution.

 The military press is done often in the gym, but it is frequently executed incorrectly.
 Performing this exercise with poor form has the tendency to either train the wrong muscles or lead to injury.
-If you want to perform the military press with perfect form, you must focus on hand grip, the path the bar travels, elbow and shoulder blade placement, controlling your core muscles and stance.
+If you want to perform the military press with perfect form, you must focus on the hand grip, the path the bar travels, elbow and shoulder blade placement, and controlling your core muscles and stance.

 Hand Grip